find your perfect postgrad program

 Our expertise covers most areas of Italian cultural studies from the Middle Ages to the present, including:

-Over the course of your PhD, you’ll be expected to complete an original body of work under the expert guidance of your supervisors, leading to a dissertation of between 80,000 and 100,000 words.
+Over the course of your PhD, you will be expected to complete an original body of work under the expert guidance of your supervisors leading to a dissertation of usually between 80,000 and 100,000 words.

 Level | SCQF Level 12 |